 Now you’ll wonder: mind-mapping is possible with paper, right?
 Yes; but a specialized online tool makes the process more effective.
 Plus, you can collaborate with other people to join ideas into a single project.

-If you are not familiar with the process of creating a mind map with the help of mind mapping tool, make sure you follow the steps:
+If you are not familiar with the process of creating a mind map with the help of the mind mapping tool, make sure you follow the steps:

 1. Determining a topic (main idea/concept)